JacobFischer/tslint-no-math-random/README.md

 }
 ```

-The main upside to this is that you don't need this pacskage; Hurrah!
+The main upside to this is that you don't need this package; Hurrah!
 The only
 downside is that if you selectively disable the `ban` rule for a line/block of
-code, you've disabled **all** banned syntax which could hypotehically allow
+code, you've disabled **all** banned syntax which could hypothetically allow
 other errors.

 Also, I think the rule name is clearer as `no-math-random` rather than `ban`;